The Best 4 Megaphones

-Outdoor events can be tricky to control, especially in cases where lots of people are in attendance.
+Outdoor and sporting events can be tricky to control, especially in cases where lots of people are in attendance.

 In such cases, security workers, Door Supervisors and other event staff will often need to broadcast instructions and important information to as many people as possible.